 He received another Emmy in 2012 for his exclusive report on a New Jersey school teacher who bullied a special needs student in class.
 The report led to the firing of the teacher and garnered national and international attention.

 In 2011 he was named Journalist of the Year by the Philadelphia Association of Black Journalists, and in 2008 he garnered a Mid-Atlantic Emmy for Best General Assignment Reporter.

 Some of Hairston’s other notable stories include elaborate internet romance scams and the uncovering of a ‘cell phone jammer’ travelling on Philadelphia commuter buses who was deliberately jamming other commuter’s phones.
 The story was picked up nationally by major networks and was reported on web sites The Daily Beast and Huffington Post.

-A native of Pittsburgh, Pa., Hairston holds a bachelor’s degree from Gannon College in Erie, Pennsylvania.
-Hairston and his wife, Ruth, Northeast Regional Finance Manager for General Motors reside in Mercer County, New Jersey.
+A native of Pittsburgh, Pennsylvania, Hairston holds a bachelor’s degree from Gannon College in Erie, Pennsylvania.
+He and his wife live in the Philadelphia area.